-• Report the total number of records (included in the count for Column B) that meet the numerator criteria for the specified clinical quality measure.
-The number in Column C or F (records in the numerator) can never exceed the number in Column B (patient health records reviewed).
+- Report the total number of records (included in the count for Column B) that meet the numerator criteria for the specified clinical quality measure.
+The number in Column C or F (records in the numerator) can never exceed the number in Column B (patient health records reviewed). - Remove patients who meet exception criteria from the numerator and denominator.